azavea/franklin/deployment/copilot/README.md

 6. `copilot deploy`

     This command will package the `manifest.yml` file and addons into `CloudFormation`, and create and/or update the ECS task definition and service.
 If all goes well, it should show something like the following in the end.
+Under the hood, this will create a stack that manages the franklin production API service, and the nested stack attached to the API service: an Aurora Serverless DB service.

     ```
     $ copilot deploy